ibm-cloud-docs/Cloudant/api/cloudant_query.md

 	Use this parameter to specify which fields of an object must be returned.
 	If it is omitted,
 	the entire object is returned.
--	**r (optional, default: 1)**: The read quorum that is needed for the result.
-	The value defaults to 1,
-	in which case the document that was found in the index is returned.
-	If set to a higher value,
-	each document is read from at least that many replicas before it is returned in the results.
-	The request will take more time than using only the document that is stored locally with the index.
+-	**r (optional, default: 1)**: The read quorum used when reading documents required when processing a query.
+The value defaults to 1, in which case, the document is read from the primary data co-located with the index.
+If set to a higher value, the document must also be retrieved from at least _r-1_ other primary data replicas before results can be processed.
+This will increase query latency as the replicas reside on separate machines.
+In practice, this option should hardly ever be changed from the default.
     - `r` is **disallowed** when making a partition query.
 -	**bookmark (optional, default: null)**: A string that is used to specify which page of results you require.
 	Pagination is discussed in more detail [here](#pagination).